 - Important features: monetization and geographic restrictions are key for us.
 We’d also like to be able to insert our own branding.

-- Our budget is in the ballpark of $100-$200 per month.
+- Budget: Our budget is in the ballpark of $100-$200 per month.
 We hope to recoup costs and then some by monetizing the stream.

-In this example, we now have enough information to make our choice.
+By answering the list of questions, we now have enough information to make our choice.
 This client needs an affordable platform that’s simple to use and offers monetization and geographic restrictions.

 Selecting a live streaming service provider can be confusing.
 The array of features is so broad, and prices are so different, that it’s hard to compare apples to apples.
 Hopefully this article has helped simplify that process for you.